kritika-sharma130/github-slideshow/_posts/0000-01-02-kritika-sharma130.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"All shines is not gold"
+"All shines is not gold!"
 Use the left arrow to go back!